Nuno111/42Lisboa-level2-push_swap/README.md

 ## How to use

-In order to run this project you will have to compile it using make and then run the executable with a list of X, non duplicate numbers and not larger than an integer
+In order to run this project you will have to compile it using make and then run the executable with a list of X, non duplicate numbers and not larger than an integer.

 ```
 make